 8. Use a Bed with the Right Height

-On the other hand, rising from a too low bed can be exhausting for seniors with weak muscles.
+On the other hand, rising from a bed that is too low can be exhausting for seniors with weak muscles.
 Bottom line: make sure the bed is neither too high nor too low.

 9. Review Medication to Stop Nighttime Falls